 Schedule Variance Metric

 For example, if it’s critical that you hit your deadline because the product must be launched before a certain date, then you’ll definitely want to measure how you are doing against your project plan and whether you are making progress as you expected.
+This is done with a schedule variance calculation.

 Cost Variance Metric